nixonline/ds-portfolio/logistic-regression-sample.md

-## Predicting Sales Probability by Project Life Using Logistic Regression
+## Predicting Sales Probability Using Logistic Regression

 *This is a simple demonstration of using Python and DS libraries inside Power BI to create a simple machine learning model and matplotlib visuals.*